-FREQUENTLY ASKED QUESTIONS 59 What are the requirements to join the DPD Program?
+What are the requirements to join the DPD Program?
 Why do eligibility requirements exist?
 59 What are the benefits of participating in the Texas A&M University DPD Program?
 59 If I get a "C" in a core science course, will it affect my chances of matching a DI?
-59 What happens if I make lower than a "B" in a nutrition course or lower than a "C" in a non-nutrition DPD course ? - How will this impact my participation in the DPD Program?
-59 Is volunteering or work experience more important?
-At what point in my college experience should I start gettin ıg these experiences?
-60 What other "high impact" experiences can I participate to enhance my professional development and make me а better candidate for a DI program?
-60 Should I participate in a mentoring program or get a mentor?
-60 How do I select a mentor?
-61 Is it more important that I attend summer school, gain work experience or participate in a related internship du ring the summer?
-61 What kind of employment and volunteer experience is considered "relevant"?
+59 What happens if I make lower than a "B" in a nutrition course or lower than a "C" in a non-nutrition DPD course?
+He will this impact my participation in the DPD Program?
+How 60 What are core KRDN competencies?
+What if I do not meet a core KRDN competency in a designated course?
+60 Is volunteering or work experience more important?
+At what point in my college experience should I start getting these experiences?
+60 What is the Nutrition and Dietetics Career Workshop and Fair 60 What other "high impact" experiences can I participate in to enhance my professional development and make me better candidate for a DI program? a 61 Should I participate in a mentoring program or get a mentor?
+61 How do I select a mentor?
+61 Is it more important that I attend summer school, gain work experience or participate in a related internship during the summer? g 61 What kind of employment and volunteer experience is considered "relevant"?
 Do I need to get experience in a hospital setting?
 61 How desirable will I be as a DI applicant if I have good grades but very little or no work experience?
-61 People get confused when I tell them that I am applying for a DI program.
+62 People get confused when I tell them that I am applying for a DI program.
 What is the best way to explain the difference between a DI and an internship that is intended to gain experience and skills?
-61 When do I need to notify the Texas A&M University DPD Director that I am applying for a DI Match?
 62 What is the difference between a Declaration of Intent and Verification Statement?
-When do I need to request each of these?
+When do I need to request each of these? ch 62 What is the difference between a Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) and Nutrition and Dietetics Technician, Registered (NDTR)?
 62 When should I apply for a DI if I graduate in December?
-62 When should I apply for a DI Program if I graduate in August?
-62 Are fee-based programs that help in reviewing resumes, professional statements and other activities required f or the DI match encouraged?
-Does participation in one of these programs guarantee that I will match a DI?
-63 What type of graduate degree is required to take the RDN exam after 2024?
+63 When should I apply for a DI Program if I graduate in August?
+63 Are fee-based programs that help in reviewing resumes, professional statements and other activities required for to DI match encouraged?
+Does participation in one of these programs guarantee that I will match a DI? the 63 What type of graduate degree is required to take the RDN exam after 2024?
 63 Where can I work as a RDN?
-What kind of salary can I expect as a RDN?
-63 ADDITIONAL RECOMMENDED REFERENCE 63 APPENDIX 64 Acronyms Used in the DPD Handbook 65 DPD Program Nutrition Course Descriptions 67 DPD Program Post-Graduate Course Substitutions 69 DICAS DPD Course List - Required Supplemental Form 70 Dietetic Internship Reference Form 71 Sample Page from the Applicant Guide to Supervised Practice Experience 74 Texas A&M University Sample Page from the Applicant Guide to Supervised Practice Experience 75 University of Houston Sample Page from the Applicant Guide to Supervised Practice Experience 79

-Letter of Recommendation Request Form 82

-Request for a Declaration of Intent 85
+63 What kind of salary can I expect as a RDN?
+63 Α DDITIONAL RECOMMENDED REFERENCE 64 Α PPENDIX 65 Acronyms Used in the DPD Handbook DPD Program Nutrition Course Descriptions 66 68 DPD Program Post-Baccalaureate Course Substitutions 70 DICAS DPD Course List - Required Supplemental Form 71 Dietetic Internship Reference Form 72 Sample Page from the Applicant Guide to Supervised Practice Experience.
+74 Sample Page from the Applicant Guide to Supervised Practice Experience 78 Letter of Recommendation Request Form 82 Request for a Declaration of Intent 85

-Request for a Verification Statement 87

-Electronic Portfolio (e-portfolio) Guidelines .
-89

-Sample Resume I 91

-Sample Resume 11.
-94

-Dietetic Internship Programs Texas A&M DPD Graduates Have Participated 95

-Texas A&M DPD Off-Campus Labs or Observational Experience Policy 96

-Code of Ethics 98

-Form Confirming Reading of the DPD Handbook .
-100
+Request for a Verification Statement 87 Electronic Portfolio (e-portfolio) Guidelines 89 Sample Resume I 91 Sample Resume II 94 Dietetic Internship Programs Texas A&M DPD Graduates Have Participated 96 Texas A&M DPD Off-Campus Labs or Observational Experience Policy 97 Code of Ethics for the Nutrition and Dietetic Profession 99 Confirming Reading of the DPD Handbook 101